Best AEO Platforms 2026

 Which AEO platform tracks the most AI search engines?

-Profound Enterprise tracks 10+ AI search engines as of May 2026, the widest coverage in the market: ChatGPT, Claude, Perplexity, Gemini, Google AI Overviews, Copilot, DeepSeek, Grok, Meta AI, and Google AI Mode.
-On self-serve plans, AthenaHQ tracks 9 engines at $295/mo.
+Rankscale tracks 17+ AI search engines as of July 2026, the broadest coverage in the market, though it is monitoring-only.
+Among execution-capable platforms, Profound Enterprise tracks 10+ (ChatGPT, Claude, Perplexity, Gemini, Google AI Overviews, Copilot, DeepSeek, Grok, Meta AI, and Google AI Mode).
+On self-serve plans, AthenaHQ tracks 9 models at $295/mo.
 Loudmink Max tracks 5 engines at $599/mo.
 Broader coverage generally requires higher-tier or enterprise plans.

 Which AEO platform generates the most content?

 AEO Engine generates up to 60 articles per month at $2,997/mo.
-Writesonic Enterprise generates up to 50 articles at $1,499/mo.
-Loudmink Max generates 40 articles at $599/mo plus 40 Reddit opportunities and 10 YouTube opportunities, making it the highest total content output across all channels at its price point.
+Writesonic Enterprise generates up to 50 articles on custom pricing.
+Loudmink Max generates 40 articles at $599/mo plus 40 Reddit opportunities and 10 YouTube opportunities, giving it strong total content output across channels at its price point.
 Relixir Standard produces 20 articles at $499/mo.

 Do any AEO platforms post on Reddit?

-As of May 2026, only two AEO platforms post on Reddit: Loudmink (from $299/mo on Pro, 20 Reddit opportunities) and AEO Engine ($797+/mo, seeds Reddit and Quora).
+As of July 2026, two AEO platforms actively post on Reddit: Loudmink (from $299/mo on Pro, 20 Reddit opportunities, 40 on Max) and AEO Engine ($1,597+/mo, seeds Reddit and Quora).
 Other platforms may identify Reddit threads in their monitoring, but they do not draft, review, or post content.
-Reddit matters because Grok accounts for 60% or more of all Reddit citations across AI search engines and Reddit is among ChatGPT's most-cited single domains.
+Reddit matters because Perplexity cites Reddit most (~46.7%) and Grok relies on it as its single most-cited domain (~16%), with Google AI Overviews leaning on it too; ChatGPT sits around 12% and Claude effectively ignores it.

 Is there a free AEO tool?